 The advice to transfer (roll over) employer retirement plan assets like 401(k)s to an IRA after terminating employment is common, but there are unintended consequences to consider before making this irrevocable move.
 The plan administration and investment fees should be reviewed, as these could be more or less favorable than your IRA options.
-Plan participants may also receive less expensive institutional share classes or stable value funds that are not available to retail investors.
+Plan participants may also receive less expensive institutional share classes or stable value funds unavailable to retail investors.

 If separating from service in or after the year you turn age 55, you may be able to distribute money from your 401(k) without a 10% additional tax, while the IRA rules require age 59 1/2 or another qualified distribution exception.
 Similarly, you may have your retirement assets invested in a 457(b) plan with more favorable distribution rules than an IRA.